The Floured Table

 Equipment

-I use my Instant Pot pressure cooker to make dulce de leche since I love how quickly it's done.
+I use my 6 quart Instant Pot pressure cooker to make dulce de leche since I love how quickly it's done.

 You can also use a slow cooker.
 This is a great option if you want to make dulce de leche while you sleep, or while you're away from home for the day.

-The most basic way to make dulce de leche (equipment wise; it's higher maintenance as it requires frequent attention) is on the stovetop using a heavy bottomed saucepan.
+The most basic method for making dulce de leche is using a heavy bottomed saucepan on the stove.
 The size of the pan will vary depending on how many cans you wish to cook at one time.
 I recommend between 1-3 cans.
 For one can, I would recommend a 3 quart (2.8L) saucepan.
 For three cans, I recommend a 6 quart (5.7L) pot.

 Tongs - It's helpful to have a sturdy set of tongs so that you can safely lift the hot can out of the hot water.
 This pair is 12 inches long, which allows you to reach the bottom of the pot without getting your hands near the water.
 If you do home canning, a pot lifter is a great alternative.